28 Hubert Street

 The Art Prospect Festival showcases innovative art projects that activate public space and promotes international collaboration and community engagement.
 Art Prospect invites artists from around the world to transform familiar urban landscapes with temporary, site-specific, and participatory art works and performances addressing local concerns, histories, and culture.
 An annual event in St. Petersburg, Russia since 2012, the Festival has also taken place in Baku, Azerbaijan; Tbilisi, Georgia; Bishkek, Kyrgyzstan; Kyiv, Ukraine, and online.

-The 8th Art Prospect Festival: Forms of Unity will include over 30 interventions, installations, performances, and Augmented Reality installations at the Gaza Palace of Culture in St. Petersburg and 20 public art works by international artists at contemporary art centers around the world.
-For the Festival opening in St. Petersburg thirty artists and collectives from Russia, Finland, Korea, Norway, Switzerland, and the United States have been selected to create art works that reflect on forms of unity, both physical and emotional, and respond to the unique history and architecture of the Gaza Palace of Culture and Kirovsky Region.
-Artists will engage local residents and spark a dialogue about how our society can come together to improve our local environment and help those in need.
-Open call for the 20 public art works by international artists is in progress.
+The 8th Art Prospect Festival: Forms of Unity will include over 20 interventions, installations, performances, and Augmented Reality installations at the House of Culture Creative Cluster in St. Petersburg and 20 public art works by international artists at contemporary art centers around the world.
+For the Festival opening in St. Petersburg, thirty artists and collectives from Russia, Finland, Switzerland, and the United States have been selected to create art works that reflect on forms of unity, both physical and emotional, and respond to the unique history and architecture of the Gaza Palace of Culture and Kirovsky Region.

 The 7th Art Prospect Festival: Treasure Hunt was a hybrid online/onsite public art festival featuring interventions and Augmented Reality works by more than 50 artists from 13 countries including Annie Albagi, San Francisco, CA; Sara Burrell, Melbourne, Australia; Pasha Cas, Almaty, Kazakhstan; Fedor Dubrovin, Chuvash Republic, Russia; Andy Graydon, Minneapolis, MN; Nadya Sayapina, Minsk, Belarus; Alexander Shishkin Hokusai, St. Petersburg, Russia, and Ed Woodham, Brooklyn, NY, among others.
 The Festival responded to how the COVID-19 pandemic had changed our world and aspired to find new ways to engage public spaces and local communities with contemporary art.